gabriel-ing/Quickstarts/ML/integratedML.md

 python3 -m pip install --index-url https://registry.intersystems.com/pypi/simple --no-cache-dir --target /usr/irissys/mgr/python intersystems-iris-automl
 ```

-The install `--target` is the IRIS install location, and will vary by install method.
-The above is true for an IRIS Community image in a docker container, but may need to be altered for other install methods.
+The install `--target` will vary by install method.
+The target given above is true for an InterSystems IRIS Community image in a docker container, but may need to be altered for other install methods.
+The general target is `/<IRIS-INSTALL-LOCATION>/mgr/ptyhon`.

 # Predicting Survival on the Titanic